University of Saskatchewan College of Law: Facilities

 The college's Law Building reopened in March 2008 following renovations and expansions.
 The new building is 3,300 m^{2}; and took just over two years and $16.5 million to complete.
 The Law Foundation of Saskatchewan contributed $1 million to the project.

 The new building has additional classrooms with multimedia capability, additional administrative offices, a new student lounge, student organization offices, and space for the college's Native Law Centre.
 The new building has a "living roof" which is the largest of its kind in Saskatchewan, and the building is LEED Gold-certified.

 The law building is connected to the Edwards School of Business and, indirectly, the Arts Building.
 The law building is located opposite Campus Drive from the Saskatoon Cancer Centre and Royal University Hospital.

 The law library contains numerous artifacts, including one of the most unusual holographic wills ever written - the tractor fender of Cecil George Harris, who was trapped when his tractor overturned.
 On the fender he wrote, "In case I die in this mess I leave all to the wife.
 Cecil Geo.
 Harris."
 Harris died of his injuries in hospital, the fender was probated and accepted as his valid last will.

 Admissions

-Tuition for September 2015 was $12,255.00 and mandatory student fees will be $805.89, for a total of $13,060.89.
+Tuition for September 2025 was $18,309 and mandatory student fees will be $1,308.24, for a total of $19,617.24.
 The cost of books and supplies is estimated at $2500.00.
-The 2015 entering class averaged a 3.34 GPA and 159 LSAT.
+The 2025 entering class averaged an 84% and 159 LSAT.

 Challenge Cup

 The Law Students' Association hosts an annual hockey tournament in March or April, known as The Challenge Cup.
 The format of the one-day tournament sees first, second, and third year students form respective teams to battle with one another as well as with teams composed of Junior and Senior Alumni.
-The Challenge Cup was most recently won by the Class of 2014, in a victory that finally saw the end of the Class of 2013's three year championship reign.
+The Challenge Cup was most recently won by the Class of 2025.

+Law Students' Association

+The Law Students’ Association (LSA) is the primary student-run organization representing Juris Doctor students at the University of Saskatchewan College of Law.
+The LSA provides academic, professional, and social support to its members and acts as a liaison between the student body and the college administration.
+It coordinates student services, academic representation, social and athletic events, and community outreach initiatives to enhance the law school experience.
+Although membership is voluntary, it operates on a break-even basis and helps cover the costs of events and services.
+The association plays a central role in student governance, advocacy, and extracurricular engagement within the College of Law.